What is a Validation Engineer and How Can You Become One?

 • Provide evidence of both internal and external regulatory compliance

-• Troubleshoot issues identified by other staff members
+• Troubleshoot abnormal testing results and address issues identified by other staff members

 • Ensure accurate records of all validation activities